pramnora/SVG/README.md

 2. The other most highly noticiable feature of SVG graphics is they can be 'resized' without loosing 'quality';
 which is quite unlike other 'lossy' graphic file formats such as: .jpg/.gif./-etc.;
-in other words, SVG graphics do NOT look pixelated when you either blow them up/or else, shrink them down.
+in other words, SVG graphics do NOT look pixelated when you either blow them up/or else, shrink them down;
+and, this is because SVG Graphics are calculated mathematically.